niksilver/board-game-framework/README.md

 ## Limits

 There is a 60k limit on messages.
-The connection will terminate if this is breached.
+The client connection will terminate if this limit is breached.